Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-size-position.md

 ![Tentacles final](../../images/final/tentacles_b_all.png)

-The border of the red tentacles is touching the left border of the image, so no border is detected there.
+The border of the red tentacle is touching the left border of the image, so no border is detected there.
 The same thing happens with the blue tentacle on the right border.

-We can fix this by adding padding in the x direction.
+We can fix this by adding padding in the x axis.

 ```bash
 l2a '.\images\tentacles.png' -b all -c --padx 1 -o